 While a narcissist likely won’t tell you that they’re jealous of your other relationships (platonic, romantic, or otherwise), they may demonstrate behaviors that are characteristic of someone who is jealous.
 The jealousy arises because narcissists need constant approval and validation, and your attention being elsewhere threatens this.

-Narcissistic friends may demand that you spend more time with them, end other relationships, or even try to turn you and your other friends against each other.
+Narcissistic friends may demand that you spend more time with them, end other relationships, or even use narcissistic triangulation to try to turn you and your other friends against each other.

 13. They Lash Out